-River Road’s Small Cap Value Strategy utilizes a fundamentally driven research process to identify attractive purchase candidates from a universe of smaller capitalization stocks.
+River Road’s Small Cap Value Strategy utilizes a fundamentally driven research process to identify attractive purchase candidates from a universe of smaller cap stocks.
 The stock selection process is complemented by a risk averse approach that employs both balanced diversification and a structured sell discipline.

-The Small Cap Value Strategy targets all U.S.-listed securities with market capitalizations between $50 million and $4 billion, at the time of initial purchase.
+The Small Cap Value Strategy targets all U.S.-listed securities with market caps between $150 MM and $4 B, at the time of initial purchase.

 The Small Cap Value Strategy seeks to outperform the Russell 2000 Value by 200 to 400 bps gross of fees over a market cycle.